bergnerbenjamin/atml/main/README.md

 Both data sets contain the same attribute labels.
 The Index,Arrival_Time,Creation_Time doesn't have any relevant information content for the classification algorithm because most of them are unique identifiers.
 These attributes will be ignored in the merge process of the two data sets.
 To learn a general model that will handle and classify all devices and users, the attributes User,Model and Device will be ignored.
-Thus we have 4 Attributes left in both data sets which needs to be merged: x,y,z,gt
+Thus, we have 4 Attributes left in both data sets which needs to be merged: x,y,z,gt

-To be not confused with two x, y and z values the three values from accelerometer will be named aX, aY and aZ and from gyroscope gX, gY and gZ respectively.
-For reason of understanding the attribute name gt will be named label.
+To be not confused with two x, y and z values, the three values from accelerometer will be named aX, aY and aZ and from gyroscope gX, gY and gZ respectively.
+For reason of understanding, the attribute name gt will be named label.

 The result of the merged data set will be a set of seven attributes: aX,aY,aZ,gX,gY,gZ,label.
 Because of the vast data file, the file is splitted in a further step into ten subsets which also will allow an easier cross-validation, where nine of the subsets will be used to train and one to test the classifier.